Konsequanzheng/wiggle/README.md

 ---

-Built with ❤️ for the Big Berlin Hackathon
+Built with ❤️ for the Big Berlin Hackathon.